Case Study

 Roamr was created to offer travelers a seamless, inspiring, and intelligent way to plan and experience their travels.
 From booking accommodations, tours, restaurants and events to engaging with a vibrant travel community and generating personalized AI itineraries.

-Imagine opening a travel app that instantly curates your perfect itinerary, connects you with like-minded explorers, shows real travel stories and reels, and lets you book every part of your trip all in one place.
+Imagine opening a travel app that instantly creates your perfect itinerary, connects you with like-minded explorers, shows real travel stories and reels, and lets you book every part of your trip all in one place.

 Design Thinking Process